 Can one person do both?

 Some senior engineers offer both — a lighter advisory tier and a heavier fractional tier.
 The key is that the scope, time commitment, and accountability are clearly different between the two, not just the price.
+My own practice runs both at fractional CTO services, and you can see the same split in case studies like bolttech: 40+ payment integrations (augmenting role) and GigEasy: shipping a fintech MVP in three weeks (embedded role).

 Next step